US Dollar Collapse Predictions: The Dollar is on its way out

 US Dollar Collapse Predictions: The Morality of Freezing Central Bank’s Reserves

-Now in the space of a year both the Afghan and Russian forex reserves overseas have been frozen with a proverbial “single click of a button”.
+Now in the space of a year, both the Afghan and Russian forex reserves overseas have been frozen with a proverbial “single click of a button”.

 Already a portion of the $7B of the Afghan reserves is going to be split among the 9/11 families and humanitarian assistance.
 So, in Afghanistan’s case even if relations normalize with the ruling Taliban elite or even if they are overthrown by a friendly democratic regime some of the money will never come back as it is already being given away.

 Something similar where the frozen Russian central bank reserves are given to the Ukrainians would not be too farfetched at this point.
-Keeping aside the moral question of the money helping the Russians and the Taliban this has opened a Pandora’s box on whether the money in US Treasuries and dollars especially parked overseas is safe or not.
+Keeping aside the moral question of the money helping the Russians and the Taliban this has opened Pandora’s box on whether the money in US Treasuries and dollars especially parked overseas is safe or not.
 Even the venerable Wall Street Journal in its recent op-ed opined with the headline “If Russian Currency Reserves Aren’t Really Money, the World Is in for a Shock”.

-The Russian ruble after getting devalued a lot versus the US dollar has now somewhat stabilized but it is still ~40+% lower vs before the Ukraine invasion.
-With Russian being frozen from the Western banking system it will be hard to get dollars to transact with rest of the world.
+The Russian ruble after getting devalued a lot versus the US dollar has now somewhat stabilized but it is still ~40+% lower than before the Ukraine invasion.
+With Russia being frozen from the Western banking system it will be hard to get dollars to transact with the rest of the world.
 Russian central bank to stabilize their local currency (ruble) prevented citizens from exchanging rubles for dollars.
 Russia even before 2022 had been gradually increasing its trade with China in yuan/rubles (i.e., moving away from the dollar).

 Russia on a daily basis exports around $1B of natural gas to the rest of Europe.
 They are now asking the European gas importers to pay in rubles instead of dollars.
-This forces European nations to now exchange their dollars and euros for rubles to fulfil their energy payments to Russia.
+This forces European nations to exchange their dollars and euros for rubles to fulfill their energy payments to Russia.
 This creates more demand for rubles helping stabilize their currency against the dollar/euro.

-India also has been using the rupee-ruble pair to avoid CAATSA sanctions and now with Russia being cut out of the financial system this trade is bound to grow given India’s dependence on Russian military hardware/spares.
+India also has been using the rupee-ruble pair to avoid CAATSA sanctions and now with Russia being cut out of the financial system, this trade is bound to grow given India’s dependence on Russian military hardware/spares.
 If more nations to de-risk themselves from ending up in a position like Russia start moving away from the dollar system, it chips away at dollar hegemony in the long run.
-Already OPEC nations such as Saudi Arabia have sought to explore deals to sell oil to China in yuan (vs dollars).
+Already OPEC nations such as Saudi Arabia have sought to explore deals to sell oil to China in yuan (vs. dollars).